 - Loss of society and companionship

 Assigning a value to your noneconomic damages can be a much more complex undertaking.
 Your legal team may help you understand the methods used to determine the monetary value of the noneconomic portion of your compensation claim or lawsuit.
-Their goal might be to ensure your case is not undervalued or underpaid due to a miscalculation.
+They also ensure to avoid undervaluing or underpaying your case due to a miscalculation.

 Your Car Accident Report May Support Your Claim

 Your legal team may request a copy of your car accident report.
 The report might have notes on the condition of your car in the aftermath of the accident.
 It might contain witness statements, which might help confirm your car’s pre-accident appearance.
-Your car accident report might also note the points of impact on your car and whether the airbags were deployed.
+Your car accident report might also note the points of impact on your car and whether it deployed its airbag.

-Your car accident report might state whether your car was struck head-on, side-swiped, or rear-ended and whether the car overturned from the force of the impact.
+Your car accident report might state whether your car was struck head-on, side-swiped, or rear-ended.
+It can also indicate whether the car overturned from the force of the impact.
 It might also contain details on the size and weight of the other involved car.
 Your lawyer may use these details to prove the total loss of your car and establish your right to financial recovery if the at-fault driver’s negligence caused the accident.

 Your Chance to Pursue Compensation Has a Time Limit

-If a person decides to bring a lawsuit after getting injured in a car accident in Los Angeles, their case must comply with California’s statute of limitations.
+If a person decides to bring a lawsuit after sustaining an injury in a car accident in Los Angeles, their case must comply with California’s statute of limitations.
 In keeping with the California Code of Civil Procedure (CCP) §335.1, plaintiffs generally have two years from the date of their accidents to file personal injury lawsuits for financial compensation.

 Should you fail to comply with the statute of limitations, your potential lawsuit might be at risk of immediate dismissal.
-If your lawsuit was filed late and is subsequently dismissed, you may no longer have the ability to pursue the at-fault driver for monetary compensation of your accident-related expenses.
+If you file your lawsuit late and is subsequently dismissed, you may no longer have the ability to pursue the at-fault driver for monetary compensation of your accident-related expenses.

-In addition, if a member of your family was fatally injured in a Los Angeles car accident, certain surviving family members might qualify to file a wrongful death lawsuit.
-This lawsuit also must be filed by the two-year filing deadline.
-Your legal team may ensure your case is filed within the allotted time and according to the relevant statute.
+In addition, if a member of your family died in a car accident, certain surviving family members might qualify to file a wrongful death lawsuit.
+You must also file this lawsuit within the two-year filing deadline.
+Your legal team may ensure you file your case within the allotted time and according to the relevant statute.

 Get Compensation for Your Totaled Car

-When you get injured and your car gets damaged in an accident, the at-fault driver or their insurance company might be responsible for compensating you.
+When you get suffer an injury and vehicle damage in an accident, the at-fault driver or their insurance company might be responsible for compensating you.
 If the insurance company declares your car a total loss, you might be able to receive a monetary award to replace your vehicle.